Presidential Internship Program (PIP)

 Timing

 The PIP is a summer-only program.
-Interested students should work with their academic advisor and faculty mentor(s) to decide if this program fits their degree plans.
+Interested students should work with their academic advisor, financial aid, and faculty mentor(s) to decide if this program fits their degree plans.
 PIP internships must take place during the start and end dates for the full summer session.
 View summer session dates.
 The actual start and end dates of the internship are determined by the student and site supervisor.

 Professional Development

-PIP students are required to participate in professional development sessions, which are led by LoCAL staff and guest speakers from around our campus and community.
-These sessions will occur each week (Wednesday at 4pm).
-Students are permitted to count these sessions toward their overall hour requirement with the site, and site supervisors are expected to release their student intern(s) in time for each session.
+PIP students are required to participate in weekly professional development sessions, which are led by LoCAL staff and guest speakers from around campus and the local community.
+Students are permitted to count these sessions toward their overall hour requirement with the site.
+Site supervisors are expected to release their student intern(s) in time for each session, should a site conflict exist.

 *Please refer to the Program Timeline (on this page) for specific site and student dates.